History of Strensham services

 In 2002 Roadchef demolished this building and replaced it with a new, airy, glass, cuboid building, a common design from them at the time.
 The new building was in the site of the old car park and vice-versa.

-Despite the reconstruction of the service station, several reconfigurations of the car park and the reconstruction of the M5 itself, there is one single streetlight, positioned at the slip road leaving the M5 southbound, which dates back to 1962.
+Despite the reconstruction of the service station, several reconfigurations of the car park and the reconstruction of the M5 itself, there is one single street light, positioned at the slip road leaving the M5 southbound, which dates back to 1962.
 It is on Roadchef's land but positioned far enough away to be forgotten about (and would probably require a road closure to maintain it).
 This makes it a good contender for the longest-surviving, unchanged, feature of Britain's motorway network.

-Owing to its high trade, Strensham has been a popular site for Roadchef to experiment with new layouts.
+Given its high trade, Strensham has been a popular site for Roadchef to experiment with new layouts.

-In 2008, a £1.6million investment in the southbound services saw McDonald's, WHSmith, Hot Food Co and the locally-based Soho Coffee Co trialled here, the first two of which were rolled out nationwide.
+In 2008, a £1.6million investment in the southbound service area saw McDonald's, WHSmith, Hot Food Co and the locally-based Soho Coffee Co trialled here, the first two of which were rolled out nationwide.
 As well as snacks, Soho Coffee had a salad bar and a grill, and in July 2012 it opened on the northbound side too.

 Another large refurbishment took place in the southbound side in 2017.
-Valued at £5 million, this included the opening of a Leon restaurant in August, and then in March 2018 a new Spar shop with Dolcetti Ice Cream counter opened.
+Valued at £5 million, this included the opening of a Leon restaurant in August, and then in March 2018 a new SPAR shop with a Dolcetti Ice Cream counter opened.
 Shortly afterwards a flagship Boots store opened, while McDonald's and Costa were refurbished.

 In Popular Culture

-The services were the subject of a fly-on-the-wall documentary called 'Motorway Madness', which aired in October 2010 on Five.
+Strensham was the subject of a fly-on-the-wall documentary called 'Motorway Madness', which aired in October 2010 on Five.